SimonWang9610/api/README.md

 [developing packages and plugins](https://flutter.dev/developing-packages).
 -->

-This library allows users to create different API requests (e.g., get, post, put, delete, patch) by referring to [http](https://pub.dev/packages/http) and [dio](https://pub.dev/packages/dio)
+This library allows users to create different API requests (e.g., get, post, put, delete, patch) by referring to [http](https://pub.dev/packages/http) and [dio](https://pub.dev/packages/dio).

+If you want to call remote APIs simply and do not need too many fancy features, you should try this package.
+Welcome to contribute and report any issue.

 ## Features

 1. Compared to `http` and `dio`, this library is very small and provide a different way to retry quest.
-   It allows you to retry a request by setting a `Duration` instead of waiting a `Duration` simply after the previous request is returned
+   It allows you to retry a request by setting a `Duration`.
+If the previous request does not return an acceptable response during `Duration`, it would be aborted and start the next request.
 2. support canceling a request at any time

-## Getting started

-TODO: List prerequisites and provide or point to information on how to start using the package.
+3. support `onUploadProgress`
+4. out of box, see examples

 ## Usage

-### Without retrying

-- get request
+### get request

 ```dart
 import "package:api/api.dart";